Research and Discovery

 New organisation strategy.

 This driver of change comes internally from the organization (unlike new regulation, which often originates externally).
-For example, during my time in the UK Government, one government-wide strategy was to become ‘digital by default’, which meant moving away from expensive, paper-based processes to efficient (digital) ones.
-Discoveries in numerous government departments focused on understanding the needs of their users, as well as the extent of paper-based processing, in order to ensure that a shift to digital was, in fact, efficient and user-centered.
+For example, during my time in previous contracts, one business-wide strategy was to become ‘digital by default’, which meant moving away from expensive, paper-based processes to efficient (digital) ones.
+Discoveries in numerous business departments focused on understanding the needs of their users, as well as the extent of paper-based processing, in order to ensure that a shift to digital was, in fact, efficient and user-centered.
 Another common strategy is to provide common platforms for those areas of an organization that do essentially the same thing, in order to help the organization become more consistent in what it does, and efficient.
 Discoveries in these situations would focus on identifying common needs and backstage processes across multiple products and services in order to potentially consolidate them.

 Chronic organisational problems.